ThePenguin19/dummyFolder/README.md

 git commit m "INSERT COMMIT MESSAGE HERE"    (1:creates a commit 2 Attaches a message to the commit)

 git push        (send  the commit to a remote repository)

+## THIS IS A DIFFERENT COMMIT!
+PULL THIS DOWN WITH "git pull"